dudestein/sup-yt-dash/README.md

 3. By passing props around I end up breaking the server side benefits of nextjs by having to annotate the files with `'use client'`. will need a better organization to prevent this. -- _added AppContext to hold all of the state instead of scattered props going around_

 4. Trimming information is being saved to localStorage, but not retrieved.
 Moving to the context may fix this, so will do that first and check back on it.

+5. Red Bull surfing images are coming at a different aspect ratio and look different than the others.
+Will have to normalize.